Annabell Murray, Countess of Mar: Bringing up a King and a Prince at Stirling Castle

 A month after giving birth to Prince James on 19 June 1566 Mary, Queen of Scots visited the Earl and Countess of Mar at Alloa Tower.
 In August Lord Darnley was jealous of Annabell Murray's intimacy with the queen, along with two other close companions Agnes Keith, Countess of Moray and Jean Stewart, Countess of Argyll.
 Annabell was given six hanks of silver thread to embroider clothes for the prince in October 1566.

 In March 1567 Mary entrusted Annabell Murray with the young infant James, to be brought up at Stirling Castle.
 After the Earl of Bothwell married the queen in May 1567, he tried to get the prince from Stirling but the Earl of Mar stalled him with excuses.

 Mary was captured by her enemies, and abdicated at Lochleven Castle.
 Her half-brother James became Regent and gave Annabell £500 Scots to give to the "rockers", women who rocked the king's cradle.

+Elizabeth I wrote to Lord and Lady Mar in January 1569.
+She had heard that Mary, Queen of Scots had written to her supporters in Scotland, alleging that Regent Moray aspired to the crown of Scotland and while in England had made "contracts and covenants" to further his ambition.
+Elizabeth wrote that this was not the truth.
+Lady Mar replied to this letter and gave thanks for the "token" which Elizabeth had sent her.
+This token may have been a diamond ring, the family also owned a silver ewer which was said to have been a gift from Elizabeth.

 Lady Mar was the head of a large household serving the infant king at Stirling Castle.
 In 1568 James Cunningham of Drumquhassle was the Master of Household, Alexander Durham was the "provisor" (in charge of buying food and supplies), Helen Littil was the chief nurse, five ladies including Christian Stewart, granddaughter of James V, took turns to rock the royal cradle, while the four Hudson brothers played their viols, there were cooks and brewers, Margaret Balcomie washed the king's linen and she had washed the linen of Mary, Queen of Scots at Linlithgow Palace.